 So far, Volkswagen is off to a bumpy start with OTA implementation.
 Last December, Electrek reported software issues VW was having with its ID.3.
 It appears, however, these issues have now been sorted out.
 All Volkswagen EVs currently being produced are equipped with the software version ID.2.1, enabling over-the-air software updates.

 With that said, VW has been delivering ID.3 and ID.4 EVs to customers for months without the ID.2.1 software.
 Unfortunately for those early customers, they will have to visit a dealership to receive the software update.

-As the owner of the aforementioned Polestar, Volvo launched the same over-the-air software update capabilities last month.
+As the owner of the aforementioned Polestar, Volvo launched the same over-the-air software update capabilities earlier this year.
 Like the Polestar 2 EV, Volvo’s XC40 Recharge will see increased range and faster DC charging times.
 Both EVs are based on the same CMA platform and feature (mostly) the same technology.